ueberdosis/tiptap/docs/src/docPages/guide/configuration.md

 ## toc

 ## Introduction
-There are a few things you can control when initializing a new editor.
 For most cases it’s enough to say where tiptap should be rendered (`element`), what functionalities you want to enable (`extensions`) and what the initial document should be (`content`).

 A few more things can be configured though.
 Let’s look at a fully configured editor example.

 ## Configure the editor
 To add your configuration, pass [an object with settings](/api/editor) to the `Editor` class, like shown here: